By Tommy N. Tyler View In Digital Edition

 PICAXE products offer an attractive alternative to novices who lack experience using microprocessors and would like to learn more about them without a major investment in development tools and software training.
 PICAXE chips are Flash-programmed PIC processors containing a proprietary interpreter that offers powerful, easy-to-use, BASIC-like instructions.
 The chips are inexpensive, and the editing software for writing and testing the program is a free download.
 Ample info and tips are available in forums and published manuals.
 What else could you want?

 Many hobbyists are reluctant to venture into new technology because of startup costs.
 A PICAXE provides a low cost way to get started with microprocessors.
 There is one catch, though.
-You may have assembled your first circuit on a solderless breadboard using only a few dollars in parts and written and debugged a program with the fun and exciting simulator built in to the free programming editor, only to discover that transferring the program from your PC into the PICAXE chip required a special USB download cable that costs $20 to $30.
+You may have assembled your first circuit on a solderless breadboard using only a few dollars in parts and written and debugged a program with the fun and exciting simulator built in to the free programming editor, only to discover that transferring the program from your PC into the PICAXE chip required a special USB download cable.
 This article addresses that issue.

 The cable uses an FT232Rx series converter — a chip found in many USB-to-serial converters because of its versatility, as well as the availability of drivers for a wide variety of operating systems.
 One reason PICAXE chose this chip was because of its compatibility with the company's original serial comm system.
 FTDI's converter chips allow you to invert the TX and RX signals so they are active low, just like standard RS-232 signals.

 When you look at the chip's configuration EEPROM with FTDI's utility program (FTProg 2.6.8), the descriptive data for the AXE027 is: